zentrocdot/Bash/README.md

 > <p align="justify">So far almost all of the listed scripts are working under Linux Mint 21.3 without problems.
 In very rare cases I have to install a missing package.</p>

+### Naming

+> <p align="justify">The names of the scripts were assigned according to the task to be performed.
+I have not checked whether there are Bash scripts worldwide that use the same or similar names.
+This would be a pure coincidence.</p>

 ### To-Do

 > <p align="justify">Some scripts still need to be revised with regard to comments and documentation.
 This will be done step by step.</p>